ibm-cloud-docs/power-iaas/faq.md

 {: #convert-to-replication-vol}
 {: faq}

+[Off-Premises]{: tag-blue}

-You can  retype the volume to toggle the `replicationEnable` flag of the volume using [Perform an action on a Volume](/apidocs/power-cloud#pcloud-cloudinstances-volumes-action-post) request.
+You can retype the volume to toggle the `replicationEnable` flag of the volume by using [Perform an action on a Volume](/apidocs/power-cloud#pcloud-cloudinstances-volumes-action-post) request.
 This is possible only when the volume pool of existing volume supports replication.

 ## How can I check whether volume is already replication enabled?
 {: #check-for-replication-vol}
 {: faq}

+[Off-Premises]{: tag-blue}

 You need to check the `replicationEnabled` attribute of the volume.
 A volume is replicationEnabled when it is true.

-## How can I check whether volume is master or auxiliary volume?
+## How can I check whether a volume is a primary or an auxiliary volume?
 {: #check-for-primary-vol}
 {: faq}

+[Off-Premises]{: tag-blue}

-Volume is auxiliary when `isAuxiliary` field of volume is true.
-When `replicationEnabled` is true and `isAuxiliary` is false then volume is a master volume.
+Volume is an auxiliary when `isAuxiliary` field of volume is true.
+When `replicationEnabled` is true and `isAuxiliary` is false then the volume is a primary volume.

 ## How can I check the serial number of my virtual server instance?
 {: #check-serial-no}